U.S. second-quarter GDP growth revised sharply higher to 3.7 percent

 Consumer spending, which accounts for more than two-thirds of U.S. economic activity, grew at a 3.1 percent rate, rather than the 2.9 percent pace reported last month.
 Consumer spending got off a to brisk start in the third quarter, with retail sales rising solidly in July.

-A strong labour market, cheaper gasoline and relatively higher house prices are boosting household wealth, helping to support consumer spending.
+A strong labor market, cheaper gasoline and relatively higher house prices are boosting household wealth, helping to support consumer spending.

 The employment picture was further brightened on Thursday by a separate report from the Labor Department showing initial claims for state unemployment benefits slipped 6,000 to a seasonally adjusted 271,000 for the week ended Aug.
 22.

-It was the 25th straight week that claims remained below the 300,000 threshold, which is usually associated with a strengthening labour market.
+It was the 25th straight week that claims remained below the 300,000 threshold, which is usually associated with a strengthening labor market.

 Economists also said they expected the recent stock market rout to have only a limited impact on the economy.